gdamore/proxima5/README.md

 There are no special requirements to do so, but if you do use this code, I'd appreciate a mention somewhere in your project, with a link back to this github repo.

+## Final note

+This game is a work in progress and is probably of little actual playable value other than as a novelty.